Penstemons

 Look out for tiny, wiggling, happy bee butts!

-There are hundreds penstemons to admire
+There are hundreds of penstemons to admire

 Penstemons are perennials known for their tubular flowers, attracting pollinators like bees and hummingbirds.
 With around 282 species, these hardy plants can be found across various habitats, from deserts to mountain meadows.
 No matter where you live in North America, there is a penstemon for you.